Coddiction-101/clean-simple-calculator/README.md

 ## Future Enhancements

 - Add history of calculations stored in localStorage
-- Extend calculator to support more complex operations
+- Extend the calculator to support more complex operations
 - Add dark mode toggle and animation effects